Blog

 What Is the 50/30/20 Rule?
 A Simple Budgeting Strategy

-Budgeting doesn’t have to be complicated.
-The 50/30/20 rule is one of the simplest and most popular budgeting methods for Australians, helping you understand where your money goes and how to manage it more confidently.
-In this guide, you’ll learn what the 50/30/20 rule is, how it works, the pros and cons, and practical steps to try it in your own budget.
+In this guide, you’ll learn what the 50/30/20 rule is, how it works, its potential advantages and limitations, and practical steps you can use if you want to try it in your own budget.

-We’ll also cover situations where this method may not suit your circumstances and share options you can consider if you need short-term financial support from $500 (subject to eligibility and lending criteria).
+We’ll also cover situations where this framework may not suit your circumstances and outline general options people sometimes explore when managing short-term financial pressure.

 What is the 50/30/20 budgeting rule?

-The 50/30/20 budget rule is a general budgeting framework that helps you divide your after-tax income into three broad categories:
+The 50/30/20 rule is a general budgeting framework that divides after-tax income (take-home pay) into three broad categories:

-The method was popularised by U.S. Senator Elizabeth Warren in her book All Your Worth: The Ultimate Lifetime Money Plan and has since become a widely used starting point for building budgeting habits.
+The approach was popularised by U.S. Senator Elizabeth Warren in the book All Your Worth: The Ultimate Lifetime Money Plan and is often used as a simple starting point for building budgeting habits.

 Key things to know:

-• It’s based on after-tax income (your take-home pay), not gross income.
+• It uses after-tax income, not gross income.

-• It aims to balance essential expenses, lifestyle spending, and progress toward savings or reducing debt.
+• It aims to balance essential living costs, discretionary spending, and progress toward savings or reducing debt.

-• Many people adjust the percentages to reflect their real-world costs (for example, higher housing costs).
+• Many people adjust the percentages depending on their real-world expenses (for example, higher housing costs).

 For more budgeting fundamentals, see: